WBTN Investors Have Opportunity to Lead WEBTOON Entertainment Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WEBTOON Entertainment Inc. ("Webtoon" or the "Company") (NASDAQ: WBTN).
+BENSALEM, Pa., Oct.
+1, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against WEBTOON Entertainment Inc. ("Webtoon" or the "Company") (NASDAQ: WBTN).

 Class Period: June 2024 IPO